Communities

 • 3.
 No, RVM's fallback behavior for if the auto-switching does not work, is to use the "currently set version of ruby", which in almost all cases is a supported version.

-#1: Initial revision by user avatar Taeir‭ · 2023-08-06T11:29:54Z (about 1 year ago)
+#1: Initial revision by user avatar Taeir‭ · 2023-08-06T11:29:54Z (over 1 year ago)

 I believe that rvm has a mechanism where it will automatically switch to the correct ruby version based on the lockfile.
 So if the lockfile of an application were to say: